temporalio/documentation/docs/java/how-to-send-a-signal-with-start-in-java.md

 You must ensure that your code logic can deal with this.

 In the following example, the Client code uses `SignalwithStart` to send the Signal "setCustomer" to the `UntypedWorkflowStub` named "GreetingWorkflow".
-If the "GreetingWorkflow" Workflow Execution is not running, the `SignalwithStart` will start the Workflow Execution.
+If the "GreetingWorkflow" Workflow Execution is not running, the `SignalwithStart` starts the Workflow Execution.

 ```java
 ...